-Even if this may appear to be a technical issue, it is important to underline that the fair recognition of qualifications held by refugees is an important political issue.
+Even if this may appear to be a technical issue, the fair recognition of qualifications held by refugees is an important political issue.
 Formal recognition is essential for access to further studies, and it is often also important for access to the labor market.
 Nevertheless, refugees often face serious obstacles to having their qualifications recognized.
-A survey on the implementation of the Convention conducted in late 2015 and early 2016 indicates that 70 per cent of the States party have taken few or no measures to implement Article VII.
+A survey on the implementation of the Convention17 conducted in late 2015 and early 2016 indicates that 70 per cent of the States party have taken few or no measures to implement Article VII.
 The Lisbon Recognition Convention Committee Bureau is therefore now developing a draft recommendation on the recognition of qualifications held by refugees.
+The draft will be submitted to the annual meeting of the ENIC and NARIC Networks in Copenhagen on June 26 - 27 and then to the Lisbon Recognition Convention Committees, which will meet in Strasbourg, most likely on November 14.